csmetrics/csmetrics.net/README.md

 * [Instructions for making edits](#pushreq)

+* [Summary of methodology and data processing](docs/Overview.md) -- opens a separate document

 ## <a name="quickstart"></a>Quick start guide for CSmetrics.org

 **Defaults** Load the page and then press the green 'Rank' button to produce a combined aggregated metric (both measured and predicted) for 199 CRA member institutions (academic and industry) for papers published in 2007 to 2016 at 210 conferences.